We seek a deeper relationship with God and each other in Jesus Christ through:

 to help share with the Christ Church Cathedral community the projects and initiatives with which he is involved.
 What’s more, the blog serves as a communication forum—another means by which we can all Come Together

-Also at 9 a.m., the Adult Forum meets at a location that will be announced.Taizé Prayer Service on Second Sundays
+Also at 9 a.m., the Adult Forum meets at a location that will be announced.Taizé Prayer on Second Thursdays

-Through May 2014, Taizé Prayer at the Cathedral will take place the second Sunday of each month at 5 p.m. in the Chapel.
-For more information, visit Taizé Prayer
+Taizé Prayer at the Cathedral takes place the second Thursday of each month at 6:30 p.m. in Bofinger Chapel, adjacent to the Cathedral.
+The next service is Thursday, Feb.
+12. For more information, visit Taizé Prayer

 Catch Up on Our News Every Wednesday